 - Hostas can grow well under the shade of pine trees if the soil is amended with plenty of organic matter before planting.

-- Compost, leaf mould and well rotted manure are great amendments that will provide nutrients and retain a consistent moisture supply that hostas need to maintain their structure and stay healthy.
+- Compost, leaf mold, and well-rotted manure are great amendments that will provide nutrients and retain a consistent moisture supply that hostas need to maintain their structure and stay healthy.

-- Mulching in the spring is necessary to help the dry soil under pine trees retain more water and gradually improve the soils structure.
+- Mulching in the spring is necessary to help the dry soil under pine trees retain more water and gradually improve the soil structure.

-- Plant smaller hosta varieties if there is a lot of shallow pine roots in the surrounding soil.
-You can chop away some pine roots with an axe to make room for hostas without long term harm to the pine tree.
+- Plant smaller hosta varieties if there are a lot of shallow pine roots in the surrounding soil.
+You can chop away some pine roots with an axe to make room for hostas without long-term harm to the pine tree.